Leadership Honor Societies

 Establishment of this veterans' honor society was funded by the ACE/Wal-Mart Success for Veterans Grant awarded to Colorado State University in 2009.
 SALUTE is the first national honor society established for student veterans and military in 2-year and 4-year institutions of higher education.
 One unique element of our honor society includes the 4 tier system which is designed to encourage student veterans to strive to improve their GPAs and advance to higher tier levels in the honor society during their academic careers.

-For more information about any of these leadership honor societies, please contact Student Involvement & Leadership at firstname.lastname@example.org or stop by room 218 of the Student Union.
+For more information about any of these leadership honor societies, please contact Leadership Education & Development at firstname.lastname@example.org or stop by room 218 of the Student Union.